-Generally, a lease-to-own house purchase (also “rent-to-own purchase” or “lease purchase”) is a lease (regular house rental agreement) plus an option agreement, which gives you the right (without obligation) to purchase the property within a specified period, usually 3 years or less, at a price (or price formula) agreed-upon today.
-The option agreement gives you control over the asset (house) and for this option, the tenant/buyer pays an option fee, 1% to 5% of the price, which is typically credited to the purchase price when you buy.
+There are different variations, but generally a lease-to-own house purchase (also “rent-to-own purchase” or “lease purchase”) is a lease (regular house rental agreement) plus an option agreement, which gives the tenant the right (without obligation) to purchase the property within a specified period, usually 3 years or less, at a price (or price formula) agreed-upon today.
+The option agreement gives the tenant control over the asset (house) and for this option, the tenant/buyer pays an option fee, 1% to 5% of the price, which is typically credited to the purchase price when they buy.
 The tenant/buyer pays fair market rent and an additional rent premium to the seller, with the premium also credited to the purchase price.
-Lease-purchase plans make sense in many cases and have a solid economic rationale, which is why they exist.
+Properly implements, lease-purchase plans make sense in many cases and have a solid economic rationale, which is why they exist.

 As licensed professional mortgage brokers, we know exactly what it takes to qualify you for a mortgage and we do more than just get you a great mortgage at a great rate, we will show you the way, too.